Smoke With Ash Wood

 wood referensi web image

-Of the three, black ash has the darkest colored wood and the most odor when cut.
-Chuck it in the ravine.
+Smoke With Ash Wood.
+It is coarse, but the grain is pretty straight.
 It has a unique flavor that isn’t too overpowering, making it the perfect wood for any meat.

-Chuck it in the ravine.
 As a result of its strength and durability, ash wood has an array of uses but is commonly used in making tools, furniture, and frames.
-This box will disappear once you are signed in as a member.
+There are three types of ash that were common near me, black, green, and white ash and all of them got wiped out by the emerald ash borer.
+Just use as fuel after the first few hours of normal smoke.

 Smoke Some Meat With It.

 It has a unique flavor that isn’t too overpowering, making it the perfect wood for any meat.
+Ash wood gives meat a mild smoky flavor.
 Build a retort and make my own charcoal.
-And it pairs well with red meat, pork, and even fish.